acwazz/fastapi-responseschema/docs/content/guide/routing.md

 > You still need to configure the route class for every `fastapi.APIRouter`.

 ### About `response_model_exclude`, `response_model_include` and others `response_model_*` parametrs
-When using response fields modifiers on-the-fly. you must consider that the final output of `response_model` will be wrapped by the conmfugred ResponseSchema.
+When using response fields modifiers on-the-fly. you must consider that the final output of `response_model` will be wrapped by the configured ResponseSchema.

 For this snippet:
 ```py